2026 Daytona 500 predictions, odds, date, time: NASCAR model that nailed 11 winners reveals picks, leaderboard

 For the 2026 NASCAR Daytona 500 at Daytona International Speedway, McClure is fading Logano, who is the +1000 favorite.
 The model says he doesn't even crack the top 5, making him a driver to avoid.
 Blaney was the runner-up in the 2020 Daytona 500, but he has not finished higher than fourth (2022) since, so the model doesn't love his value as a co-favorite.

-Another surprise: The model is high on Kyle Busch at +1800, calling him a top-five contender and giving him a better chance to win than his odds imply.
+Another surprise: The model is high on Kyle Busch, after he claimed the pole position.
 Busch has been a top-six finisher twice since 2019, and he finished last season with 10 top-10 finishes, including fifth in the season finale in Phoenix.
 See which other drivers he's backing at SportsLine.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins: